 Everyone is welcome to attend our regular worship services in the parish.

-St. Mark’s and St. Martin’s have their main Eucharist at 9.30am, and St. Martin’s have a family service on the last Sunday of the month at 10am as well.
+St. Martin’s have their main Eucharist at 9.30am, with a family service on the last Sunday of the month at 10am as well.

 St. Andrew’s and St. Chad’s have their main Eucharist at 11am.